sourcegraph/about/handbook/engineering/batch-changes/direction.md

 #### 10 year vision

-> Automated code changes are a common practice for all developers
+> Automated code changes are a common practice for all developers.

 ## Mission & Strategy